DavidJaz/DavidJaz.github.io/about.md

 published: true
 ---

 I'm a research scientist at the [Topos Institute]() in Oxford, UK.
-My work focuses on categorical systems theory and compositional, conceptually, and collaborative scientific modelling.
+My work focuses on categorical systems theory and compositional, conceptual, and collaborative scientific modelling.

 I'm generally interested in what it means to be a _thing_, but particularly interested in (higher) category theory, homotopy type theory, and cohesion.
 I have been writing a [book on categorical systems theory](../Papers/DynamicalBook.pdf) which is currently in its 0th draft --- use at your peril (but enjoy)!